reflare/autodelete-ramdisk/README.md

 #### Installation

-Place afl-monitor anywhere in your file system and execute it.
+Place afl-autodelete-ramdisk.py anywhere in your file system and execute it.
 Requires Python 2.7.